yzdxs/learn-anything/study-plan/readme.md

 ### [1. read code: hidden language book](https://www.goodreads.com/book/show/44882.Code)

 - have to buy the book or search for pdf online
 - goes over what a computer actually is and what it is made of, starting from the beginning

 ### [2. read structure and interpretation of computer programs](http://sarabander.github.io/sicp/html/index.xhtml)

-- amazing book going over all aspects of programming and interpreting programming languages
+- goes over what a computer actually is and what it is made of, starting from the beginning

 ### [3. build a computer from first principles course](https://www.coursera.org/learn/build-a-computer)